smartcodeltd/release-candidate-maven-plugin/src/site/markdown/getting-started.md

 </project>
 ```

-As you can see we've done several things in the pom:
+As you can see, we've done several things in the pom:

 1. the project version is set to `1.0.0-SNAPSHOT`
-2. the `${revision}` parameter we'll use in the final version number has a default value of `0000000`.
+2. the `${revision}` parameter we'll use in the final version number has a default value of `0000000`
-This value be replaced with an actual git hash during the build process.
+(this value will be replaced by an actual git hash injected during the build process)
 3. `@ARTIFACT_ID` is added to `build/plugins` and ready to be configured (4)

 **Note**: You can find more on configuring Maven build plugins in [the official documentation](https://maven.apache.org/guides/mini/guide-configuring-plugins.html#Configuring_Build_Plugins).